gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <details>
 <summary>More details on AsyncMonitor</summary>

-`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as a drop-in replacement for `System.Monitor`.
+`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as an almost drop-in replacement for `System.Monitor`.

 Let's take a look at example.
 The synchronous code below: